DynaPlex/DynaPlex/docs/tutorials/binpacking-mdp.md

 ## The components of the MDP

 1. **States (S):** The state consists of:
-    - `weight_vector`: a NumPy array representing the current weight in each bin
+    - `weight_vector`: a list holding the current weight in each bin
     - `upcoming_weight`: the weight that has just arrived and must be assigned
     - `category`: the state category (`AWAIT_EVENT` or `AWAIT_ACTION`)